 There are numerous forces of nature that can disrupt your electrical service.
-The most common is a good old fashioned Pacific Northwest wind storm or a rare ice storm event.
+The most common is a good old fashioned Pacific Northwest wind storm.
 The most feared is a large earthquake and an associated tsunami.
-Below are some links and some resources that can help you prepare for these regional threats.
+Below are some links and resources that can help you prepare for these regional threats.

 All Jefferson PUD customers should prepare a plan and assemble an emergency kit well in the advance of a strong storm or earthquake event.
 Kits can be as simple as your camping/backpacking equipment in a storage container with some notable additions (cell phone, emergency phone list, battery powered or crank radio, etc).
 You should not be planning when you hear about a weather warning in your area or after an earthquake strikes.
 Stores may not have the supplies in stock you will need to ride out several days without power.